-It is hard to express the significance of catchy headlines in a matter of words.
+It is hard to express the significance of heading ideas in a matter of words.
 Headline is equally important as the body of the whole content.
-A decent headline can persuade and draw in audience to click and share your content.
+If you know how to write catchy headlines then it can persuade and draw an audience to click and share your content.
 If your audience isn’t attracted to your headline, chances are they won’t even take a look at the whole content.
-That is why in the world of content marketing, headlines is the heart of it.
+That is why in the world of content marketing, decent headlines are the heart of it.
+So one should be knowledgeable to generate heading ideas to grow faster.

 Be that as it may, are you familiar with the tips and tricks to create just the perfect headline?
 More importantly, do you know what makes a good and attractive headline?
-In this article, we’ll be having an elaborate discussion on good and bad headlines.
+In this article, we’ll be having an elaborate discussion on good and bad headlines that will broaden your heading ideas.

 A headline can be a phrase or a sentence with a common trigram (3 word combination) or bigram (2 word combination) incorporated in the phrase or sentence.
 Some of the trigram or bigram are so much common that you probably see them everywhere in every social media platform!
 The reason you see them everywhere must be because they are quite popular or catchy among the targeted audience.